gvwilson/sensibleadventures/maddy-roo/old.md

 *Again,*
 Maddy added to herself despondently.

-Sindy blinked and rubbed her eyes.
+The younger roo blinked and rubbed her eyes.
 "I don' wanna get up."

 "You have to,"